Cynthia Arrieu-King

 Cynthia Arrieu-King is an American poet with Chinese heritage.

 Early life

-Cynthia Arrieu-King was raised in Louisville, KY.
+Cynthia Arrieu-King was raised in Louisville, Kentucky.

 Career

-Cynthia Arrieu-King is the author of three collections of poetry, People are Tiny in Paintings of China (2010); Manifest (2013); and Futureless Languages (2018).
+Cynthia Arrieu-King is the author of four collections of poetry, People are Tiny in Paintings of China (2010); Manifest (2013); Futureless Languages (2018) and Continuity (2021).
 She also co-wrote a chapbook with Ariana-Sophia Kartsonis By a Year Lousy with Meteors (2012) and a book-length collaborative volume of poetry with the late Hillary Gravendyk, Unlikely Conditions (2016).

 Arrieu-King edited the anthology-length Asian Anglophone issue of dusie.

-Cynthia Arrieu-King works as an associate professor of creative writing at Stockton University.
+Cynthia Arrieu-King works as a professor of creative writing at Stockton University.
+Through the campus radio station 91.7 WLFR, she produced the show The Last Word from 2011 to 2013, and rebooted it from 2022 to the end of 2024: Episodes can be found on Spotify.

 Awards and honors

 Manifest won the 2013 Gatewood Prize selected by Harryette Mullen.